I’ll help make your research make a difference.

 Content strategy

-Conduct genre and audience research to establish ambitious, achievable
+Conduct genre and audience research to establish ambitious and achievable

 publication goals.